Documenting a life story has a powerful effect on your life

-I have learned that documenting a life story can have a positive effect on the writer’s life.
-One of my clients wrote, “I am at such peace now that I’ve completed my story.
+One of my clients wrote to me, saying, “I am at such peace now that I’ve completed my story.
 I know it will be a source of family history for years to come.”

-My professional career prepared me for this work
+My life has prepared me for this work

 In many ways, I have been preparing for the role of writing and preserving personal stories my entire life.
 I wrote stories home while at camp, collected stories of my grandparents’ experiences on the farm, interviewed my dad regarding his time in WWII, asked my parents how they met in small-town Ohio, and more.

 As a young social worker, I worked for the welfare department and found it an important time for listening and learning.
 When I started my career in writing—mostly for hospitals and healthcare organizations—I found that personal stories of patients, physicians, and other caregivers meant the most to me.
 Their stories started me on my journey.
 Becoming a personal historian became my calling.